Lucas-Mombach/Lucas-Mombach/README.md

-- 👋 Hi, I’m @Lucas-Mombach and I'm in a Bachelor Degree in Computer science at UFV (Federal University of Viçosa in Brazil)
+- 👋 Hi, I’m @Lucas-Mombach and I'm in a Bachelor Degree in Computer Science at UFV (Federal University of Viçosa in Brazil)
 - 👀 I’m interested in Web Developement, improving my life and reducing clutter
 - 🌱 I’m currently learning React, Arduino and how to Handstand